Your Subtitle text

 Migraine

 If the Sneddon’s patient has severe head or eye pain often she, or he, is misdiagnosed with migraine.
-When memory problems develop, sometimes doctors will attribute those to migraine as well and not pursue further testing.
+When memory problems develop, sometimes doctors will attribute those to migraine as well and do not pursue further testing.
 Fortunately, recent work in headache clinics has shown a strong correlation between headache patients who have livedo reticularis and those who go on to have stroke.
 Hopefully, at some point all patients diagnosed with migraine who do not respond to treatment will be routinely evaluated for livedo reticularis, and considered for Sneddon’s Syndrome when livedo is apparent.

 Systemic Autoimmune Disease

 If the Sneddon’s patient also has an autoimmune disease, such as Systemic Lupus, Behcet’s, or Mixed Connective Tissue Disease - as many Sneddon's patients do - a rheumatologist will often attribute both livedo reticularis and transient neurological problems to the autoimmune disease and not proceed with further testing or anticoagulant treatments.
 Unfortunately, even when rheumatologists are aware of Sneddon’s Syndrome, many are unaware of recent research showing that most Sneddon’s patients do not have a positive result on blood tests for antiphospholipid antibodies.
 Similarly, sometimes they are not aware of research showing that Sneddon’s will not respond to treatment for autoimmune disease even when the patient does actually have an autoimmune disease in addition to Sneddon’s.
-When rheumatologists understand Sneddon’s as “secondary to” Lupus or another autoimmune disease often they do not consider the treatment with warfarin that Sneddon’s patients need.
+When rheumatologists understand Sneddon’s as “secondary to” Lupus or another autoimmune disease often they do not consider the treatment with warfarin that Sneddon’s patients desperately need.

-CNS Vasculitis
+Vasculitis

 When neurological problems are severe in patients with autoimmune disease the patient is very often misdiagnosed with the autoimmune disorder “CNS Vasculitis” (also known as “Vasculitis of the Brain”) and treated with high doses of steroids and immunosuppressants.
 Some doctors believe that steroids make Sneddon’s symptoms more frequent and more severe.